watalabo/WiPiCap/README.md

-# WiPiCap: Caputuring Wi-Fi CSI Frames Using RaspberryPi
+# WiPiCap: Caputuring Wi-Fi CBR Frames Using RaspberryPi
 This project gives useful scripts and documents that help wireless sensing researchers who try to do experiments with Raspberry Pis.

 ## How It Works